When a new student comes to class, the teacher assigns someone to give them a school tour.

-When it’s your first day at your new job, someone gives you an office tour.
+First day at your new job, there is an office tour.

-When you go to a theme park or a national park, there are signs that lead you in the correct direction for you to get the most out of your visit.
+Theme park visit, there are signs for you to get the most out of your visit.

 When there is something new going on, there is someone or something to guide you.